 To avoid a thick and gummy texture, the amount of sour cream and oil were reduced, while increasing the amount of flour.
 This left open and moist nooks and crannies, instead of a condensed and unpleasing crumb.

 I believe making a cake should be just as easy as preparing from a mix, but with exponentially better results!
-The ingredients are simple and affordable, just like those used in my gluten-free cookbook.
+The ingredients are simple and affordable, which should always be the goal, right?!

 - Sour Cream – Adds moisture without the need for large amounts of liquids, which have a hard time being absorbed by gluten-free flour.